junguler/how_to_m3u/README.md

 ...
 ```

+`htmlq -a href a` tells `htmlq` to find all the links within the page for us

-here is a snippet of what came out of that command, as you can see there are a bunch of stuff we don't need but there are a few lines with the `/genre/` string that look promising, and there a some duplicate lines too, lets `grep` for for every instance of `/genre/` and also remove duplicates
+above is a snippet of what came out of that command, as you can see there are a bunch of stuff we don't need but there are a few lines with the `/genre/` string that look promising, and there are some duplicated lines too, lets `grep` for for every instance of `/genre/` and also remove duplicates

 ```
 cat genre.html | htmlq -a href a | grep "/genre/" | sort | uniq